Vueren/ResetCamera/README.md

 Thanks for using this plugin!
 It's my very first one for FF14.

 ## Change Log

+- **1.0.1.0**
+  - Added a Config window!
+Open with /rcconfig
+  - The following options will NOT have a Config UI, but will remain behind-the-scenes for the sake of backwards compatibility:
+    - ZoomFoV
+    - GposeFoV
+    - Pan (seemingly does nothing)
+    - Tilt (seemingly does nothing)
+  - Updated this README's tutorial section

 - **1.0.0.3**
   - Update to API 12 for 7.2